tomexiskandar/bintang/README.rst

 Write Bintang table to an Excel file.

-| path: an excel file path to write to.
+:path: an excel file path to write to.
-| index: write row index if it sets True.
+:index: write row index if it sets True.

 .. code:: python